web3driver/easytiny/README.md

 ### Config

-Set your tinypig api key.
-Get your api key by visiting [tinypng](https://tinypng.com/developers), 500 images limit every month, but you can register more api keys.
+Set your tinypng api key.
+Get your api key by visiting [tinypng](https://tinypng.com/developers), 500 images limited every month, but you can register more api keys.
 ```bash
 $ easytiny config set key XXXX-XXXX-XXXXXXXXXXXX
 ```